langevinj/laravel-from-scratch-notes/section9_core_concepts.md

 ```
 Telling Laravel how to create the instance when we want to inject the class.
 This mean we want to return a new instance of the *UserStatsCsvExporter* and provide dependencies of the exporter.

+ We can also directly ask the container for an instance.

+ >'The service container helps us manage our dependencies by:
+ >1. providing auto-resolving
+ >2. giving us a central place to store instantiation information
+ >3. letting us bind to interfaces
+ >4. giving us the opportunity to share instances'

 ---
 ## [Automatically Resolve Dependencies (ep39)](https://laracasts.com/series/laravel-6-from-scratch/episodes/39?autoplay=true)